thunderbird/webext-docs/contacts.rst

 .. api-section-annotation-hack::

 Edits the properties of a contact.
-To remove a property, specify it as ``null``.
+To remove a property, specify it as :value:`null`.

 .. api-header::
    :label: Parameters